 Good Scars, Evil Scars: The greatest distinguishing characteristic of Mildmay is the large scar that distorts his upper lip and stretches up the entire left side of his face (just missing his eye), which has left that side of his face nearly dead.
 He also has minor scars on his hands and acquires another serious one on his right leg.
 Felix's back is a mess of ugly scars, though they're easily hidden under clothing.

-Heroic BSOD: Felix when Malkar rapes him and uses his magic to break the Virtu, and again throughout the course of Mélusine as he bobs in and out of insanity, then again' in The Mirador when Gideon is killed.
-Mildmay suffers one in The Virtu when Malkar tortures him, and then again in The Mirador'' as he remembers all, exactly, what was done to him.
+Heroic BSOD: Felix when Malkar rapes him and uses his magic to break the Virtu, and again throughout the course of Mélusine as he bobs in and out of insanity, then again in The Mirador when Gideon is killed.
+Mildmay suffers one in The Virtu when Malkar tortures him, and then again in The Mirador as he remembers all, exactly, what was done to him.
+And Kay's arc in Corambis is basically one BSOD.

 Hitman with a Heart: Mildmay, who in his teens was arguably the most feared and notorious assassin in the city.
 Yes, you read that right.
 He's given it up by the start of the series (he's all of 20), though it keeps coming back to haunt him...